PowerShell/PSScriptAnalyzer/CustomizedRuleDocumentation.md

 ##Documentation for Customized Rules in PowerShell Scripts
 PSScriptAnalyzer uses MEF(Managed Extensibility Framework) to import all rules defined in the assembly.
 It can also consume rules written in PowerShell scripts.
-When calling Invoke-ScriptAnalyzer, users can pass customized rules using parameter -CustomizedRule to apply rule checkings on the scripts.
+When calling Invoke-ScriptAnalyzer, users can pass customized rules using parameter -CustomizedRulePath to apply rule checkings on the scripts.

 This documentation serves as a basic guideline on how to define customized rules.

 ###Basics
-1. Function should have comment-based help.
+1. Functions should have comment-based help.
 Make sure .DESCRIPTION field is there, as it will be consumed as rule description for the customized rule.
 ```
 <#
 .SYNOPSIS